JoshMJohnson/Portfolio-Josh-Johnson/Ultimate_Frisbee_Wiki/README.md

 <!-- instructions section -->
 <h2 align="center">:scroll: Instructions of how to run program :scroll:</h2>

-    1a.)
-Click link below to download project folder exclusively from Google Drive

-    or
+&nbsp;**Downloading The Project Folder**

-    1b.)
-Download project folder inclusively with all portfolio content from home page
+&nbsp;**Option 1:** Inclusively download this project along with entire portfolio from home page

+    1.)
+On portfolio homepage, open the dropdown box called '<> Code'

     2.)
-Traverse to and open folder called Ultimate_Frisbee_Wiki that was downloaded
+Within the dropdown box, click on Download ZIP

     3.)
-Open the HTML file named ultimate_frisbee.html
+Open the zip file that was just downloaded

     4.)
+Unzip the file downloaded by clicking 'Extract all'

+&nbsp;**Option 2:** Exclusively download the Chess project

+    1.)
+Click on the link provided below

+    2.)
+Download Account_Manager.zip that was pulled up on Google Drive after clicking link

+    3.)
+Open the zip file that was just downloaded

+    4.)
+Unzip the file downloaded by clicking 'Extract all'

+<a href="https://drive.google.com/file/d/16hXSLftC0Glup5kM5gTEMibvyPDj5bYr/view?usp=drive_web">Download Ultimate Frisbee Wiki</a>

+&nbsp;**Running The Program**

+    1.)
+Open the folder called Ultimate_Frisbee_Wiki that was downloaded

+    2.)
+Run the HTML file named ultimate_frisbee.html

+    3.)
 Program will open with your default browser
-<a href="https://drive.google.com/file/d/16hXSLftC0Glup5kM5gTEMibvyPDj5bYr/view?usp=drive_web">Download Ultimate Frisbee Wiki</a>

 ---
 <!-- project images section -->